 It’s movie career started with a cameo in Laurence of Arabia in 1962.
 Then there were larger parts in Sodom and Gomorrah (1963), Oedipus Rex (1967), and Jesus of Nazareth (1975).

-Other movies the ksar has starred in over the years include: Time Bandits (1981), Marco Polo (1982), the Jewel of the Nile starring Michael Douglas (1987), the Last Temptation of Christ by Martin Scorsese (1988), Kundun, which is supposed to set in Tibet (1997), the Mummy starring Brendan Fraser (1999), Gladiator starring Russell Crowe (2000), Alexander starring Colin Farrell (2004), Kingdom of Heaven starring Orlando Bloom (2005), Prince of Persia starring Jake Gyllenhal (2010) and many more.
+Other movies the ksar has starred in over the years include: Time Bandits (1981), Marco Polo (1982), the Jewel of the Nile starring Michael Douglas (1987), the Last Temptation of Christ by Martin Scorsese (1988), Kundun, which is supposed to be set in Tibet (1997), the Mummy starring Brendan Fraser (1999), Gladiator starring Russell Crowe (2000), Alexander starring Colin Farrell (2004), Kingdom of Heaven starring Orlando Bloom (2005), Prince of Persia starring Jake Gyllenhal (2010) and many more.

 And, most exciting of all, Aït Benhaddou was transformed – via CGI – into the slaving city of Yunkai, one of the three great Ghiscari city-states of Slaver’s Bay, in the TV adaptation of Game of Thrones.